Benefits of learner insurance policies

 Learning to drive can be fun; it can also be expensive, full of stress and laden with uncertainty surrounding your ability to pass your test.
 To increase your confidence and improve your chances, without breaking the bank, you might decide to look at some additional driving time with a friend or a family member, and that’s where learner driver car insurance comes in.

-Offering comprehensive cover for you to drive a car whilst in the company of an experienced driver (over the age of 21 with a minimum three years’ driving experience), learner driver insurance gives you the ability to increase your real-world driving experience in your own time and without having to fork out for additional tuition with an instructor, something that can easily end up costing you £100s.
+Offering comprehensive cover for you to drive a car whilst in the company of an experienced driver (over the age of 21 with a minimum three years’ driving experience - please check the policy wording for full terms on the accompanying driver), learner driver insurance gives you the ability to increase your real-world driving experience in your own time and without having to fork out for additional tuition with an instructor, something that can easily end up costing you £100s.

 Features & benefits of learner driver car insurance

 There are a whole host of inclusive features and benefits when you buy learner driver insurance via One Call Insurance, these are:

 Flexible cover from 2 hours to five months

 A learner driver insurance policy gives you the flexibility to specify the exact period of cover you need.
 For example, you can buy learner driver insurance for just a couple of hours, a single day, a few days, a week or up to a maximum duration of five months.

 Comprehensive cover from just £38 for a week

 With SafelyInsured, you’ll get comprehensive learner driver insurance from just £38 for a week.
 This provides cover for car repairs or replacement and medical expenses resulting from an accident, fire or theft.

 Won’t affect the car owners NCD (No Claims Discount)

 As a learner driver insurance policy is taken out in the learner driver’s name, it won’t affect the car owner’s NCD if the learner driver is involved in an at-fault accident whilst behind the wheel.

 24 hour claims access